Chester Pach

 Research

-Chester Pach is Associate Professor in the Department of History.
-He specializes in the history of U.S. foreign relations and recent U.S. history.
+Chester Pach is a Professor in the Department of History.
+He specializes in the history of U.S. involvement in world affairs and recent U.S. history.
 His research has focused on U.S. involvement in the Cold War and the Vietnam War as well as the Eisenhower, Johnson, and Reagan presidencies.
 He has a particular interest in television coverage of international issues and the intersections between politics, popular culture, and international history.

 In 1995, he was a Fulbright Professor at the University of Otago in Dunedin, New Zealand.
-He is the winner of the Outstanding Graduate Faculty Award for 2005-06 and gave the address at the on June 9, 2006.
+He is the winner of the Outstanding Graduate Faculty Award for 2005-6 and gave the address at the Graduate Commencement on June 9, 2006.
+In 2016, he received the Jeanette G. Grasselli Brown Faculty Teaching Award in the Humanities.

 Publications

-He is completing The Presidency of Ronald Reagan in the for the University Press of Kansas.
-He is also writing a book entitled The First Television War: TV News, the White House, and Vietnam.
+He is completing The Presidency of Ronald Reagan in the American Presidency Series for the University Press of Kansas.
 He has received grants from the National Endowment for the Humanities, the Lyndon B. Johnson Foundation, and the Baker Fund of 帝王会所 to support his research and writing.

 (Facts on File, 2006)